AydinHassan/js-app-sst-circleday/README.md

 You do not need to use the dev mode to deploy your app for testing.
 This repository also includes github-actions which will automatically deploy a staging preview when creating a pull request.
 After merging the pull request the app will be deployed to production.
 This way you do not need to configure AWS credentials on your local machine.
+The preview environment is also automatically destroyed by a cleanup job after the corresponding pull request is closed or merged.

 ## What's next?

-Right now this example app is just a simple hello world Lambda function.
+Right now this example app is just a simple hello world Lambda function providing an action button.
+It is using DynamoDB as data store for the app registration process.
-For the future we plan to provide more examples and best practices for building Shopware app-backends with node.js and typescript including the use of a JavaScript SDK for Shopware apps.
-We will also be adding more infrastructure components like DynamoDB tables, S3 buckets and cloudfront distributions for static site hosting.
+Using sst and pulumi in the background allows to add even more infrastructure components like S3 buckets and cloudfront distributions for static site hosting which should cover other app-backend use-cases that we would like to explore in the future.

 If you want to add more capabilities yourself using `sst` checkout their documentation and how to use it here: https://sst.dev/docs